HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 Now, he had an excuse to throw it out.

 *Maybe,* he thinks,
-*she really could have been a proper Queen—if she’d had more time...*
+*she really could have been a proper Queen — if she’d had more time...*
 He shakes that thought off from his head. *Best not to get distracted.*

 “I’m not with General Natasha, you know,” Serena says softly,